microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 the `StygianForest` must do the following:

 -   Lookup in its records where the relevant piece of repair data is stored in the inner forest.
--   Translate the change into an equivalent change that either
+-   Translate the change into an equivalent change that either...
     -   moves the repair data to the document tree.
     -   copies the repair data to the document tree and deletes the original.
 -   Apply that change to the inner forest.